23ThomasStreet/Monopoly-in-R/README.md

 **Included in this version:**
-* --..-- Ver.1
+* --..-- Ver.2
+* Improved graphics
+* Partial Chance and Community Chest (CC) implementation
-* Funcional house and hotel buy-function
+* Chance and CC graphics and print-out
-* More generic functions and game loop
-* Argument support for main game loop function.
-Current arguments are: simulation speed, player_A colour, number of times to loop
 * More readable code through spliting game loop into functions and Quarto code chunks

-* Descriptive statistics simulation output
-* Left hand side space for real time stats, such as round count
+**Wishlist for V.4.0:**
+* Decision tree logic for mortgaging property when balance is 0 kr
+* Mortgaged property graphics